johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 	3. Rudder coordination, slips, skids, the ball ![[Indications of Slip and Skid.jpeg]]
 	4. Use of rudder to initiate and exit turn (cancel out adverse yaw)
 	5. Load factor, aft pressure to maintain altitude ![[Forces in Level Turn.jpeg]]
-4. Climbs
+4. Cruise Climbs
 	1. To initiate climb:
-		1. pitch (to Vclimb, approximately 7° / 90kts)
+		1. pitch
-			1. #todo :: verify this degree
 		2. power (full)
 		3. trim (to relieve control pressure, after aircraft stabilizes)
-	3. Use of trim
+	2. Use of trim
-	4. To level off:
+	3. To level off:
 		1. lead by 10% vertical velocity, so 50ft at 500FPM
 		2. pitch -- power -- trim
 5. Constant Speed Descents